Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Abstract

 \section{Abstract}

-A novel solution is proposed to achieve a frequent task in wireless networks, where all node broadcast information to and receive information from nodes within a single hop.
-The solution exploits the multiaccess nature of the wireless medium and addresses the half-duplex constraint at the fundamental level.
-The defining feature of the scheme is to let all nodes send their messages at the same time, where each node broadcasts a codeword (selected from its unique codebook) consisting of on-slots and off-slots.
-A node transmits only during its on-slots, and listens to its peers through its own off-slots.
-Each node decodes the messages of its peers based on the superposed signals received through its own off-slots.
-Decoding can be viewed as a problem of {\em sparse support recovery} based on linear measurements.
-In the case that each message consists of a small number of bits, an iterative message-passing algorithm based on belief propagation is developed.
-In a network consisting of Poisson distributed nodes, numerical results demonstrate that the proposed scheme achieves several times the rate of slotted ALOHA and CSMA with the same packet error rate ($1$\%).
+A novel solution is proposed to undertake a frequent task in wireless networks, which is to let all nodes broadcast information to and receive information from their respective one-hop neighboring nodes.
+The contribution is two-fold.
+First, as each neighbor selects one message-bearing codeword from its unique codebook for transmission, it is shown that decoding their messages based on a superposition of those codewords through the multiaccess channel is fundamentally a problem of compressed sensing.
+In the case where each message consists of a small number of bits, an iterative algorithm based on belief propagation is developed for efficient decoding.
+Second, to satisfy the half-duplex constraint, each codeword consists of randomly distributed} on-slots and off-slots.
+A node transmits during its on-slots, and listens to its neighbors only through its own off-slots.
+Over one frame interval, each node broadcasts a message to neighbors and simultaneously decodes neighbors' messages based on the superposed signals received through its own off-slots.
+Thus the solution fully exploits the multiaccess nature of the wireless medium and addresses the half-duplex constraint at the fundamental level.
+In a network consisting of Poisson distributed nodes, numerical results demonstrate that the proposed scheme often achieves several times the rate of slotted ALOHA and CSMA with the same packet error rate.